The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 In New York State, the Office of Victim Services (OVS) provides compensation to innocent victims of crime for their out-of-pocket expenses.
 OVS also provides funding to agencies serving crime victims and advocates crime victims’ rights and benefits.
 More information about OVS is available on the Office of Victim Services website.

-When notified by New York State Division of Criminal Justice Services of the presence of a sex offender on campus, the University Police may use the methods currently employed to make ”timely warning” of criminal activity to alert the campus community, in general or in a limited manner, as appropriate.
+When notified by New York State Division of Criminal Justice Services of the presence of a sex offender on campus, the University Police may use the methods currently employed to make a ”timely warning” of criminal activity to alert the campus community, in general or in a limited manner, as appropriate.
 This may include web notices, doorway signs, campus media, and email messages.

-Warnings will indicate that a level 2 or 3 sex offender is now enrolled or employed at the university and will indicate that further information can be obtained at the DCJS website http://www.criminaljustice.ny.gov/SomsSUBDirectory/search_index.jsp by zip code (14260, 14261, 14214).
+Warnings will indicate that a level 2 or 3 sex offender is now enrolled or employed at the University and will indicate that further information can be obtained at the DCJS website http://www.criminaljustice.ny.gov/SomsSUBDirectory/search_index.jsp by zip code (14260, 14261, 14214).

 Your Right To Report (NY EDUC.
 L. 129-B Statement)